Our approach to home learning

 There will also be an expectation that times tables will be learnt, practised and embedded.
 The amount of learning and practise required will vary from child to child, but tables remain a fundamental building block for progress in mathematics, hence the emphasis placed on them.
 Children will also to carry out online mathematics activities to support and extend their learning.

-Curriculum information is provided on each class page and this you the opportunity to discuss and/or investigate these topics with your child to support and extend their learning.
+Curriculum information is provided on each year group's Google Classroom giving you the opportunity to discuss and/or investigate these topics with your child to support and extend their learning.